dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 x => 5 / 101
 y => 4 / 100
+# since it's int and it store 32 bits, we have number with length 32
 ~x => -6 / 11111111111111111111111111111010
 x>>1 => 2 / 10
 x<<1 => 10 / 1010